-- 7.1 The Register shall be maintained by the Registrar.
-The Register shall reflect each Tranche and Series of Notes; the number of Notes issued and shall contain the name, address, and bank account details of the registered Noteholders.
-The Register shall set out the aggregate Principal Amount of the Notes issued to such Noteholder and the date of issue. - 7.2 Statements issued by the CSD as to the aggregate number of Notes standing to the CSD account of any person shall be conclusive and binding for all purposes save in the case of manifest error and such person shall be treated by the Issuer and the Agent as the legal and beneficial owner of such aggregate number of Notes for all purposes.
+- 7.1 The Register shall be maintained by the CSD and the Issuing, Collecting, Placing and Paying Agent.
+The Register shall reflect the number of Notes issued and shall contain the name, address, and bank account details of the registered Noteholders.
+The Register shall set out the aggregate amount of the Notes issued to each Noteholder and the date of issue. - 7.2 Statements issued by the CSD and the Issuing, Collecting, Placing and Paying Agent as to the aggregate number of Notes standing to the CSD account of any Noteholder shall be conclusive and binding for all purposes save in the case of manifest error, and such person shall be treated by the Issuer as the legal and beneficial owner of such aggregate number of Notes for all purposes.

-- 7.3 The Register shall be open for inspection from 9.00am to 5.00pm during the normal business hours of the Agent to any Noteholder or any person authorised in writing by the Noteholder. - 7.4 The Agent shall alter the Register in respect of any change of name, address or bank account details of any of the registered Noteholders of which it is notified in accordance with these Terms and Conditions.
+- 7.3 The Register shall be open for inspection during the normal business hours of the Issuing, Collecting, Placing and Paying Agent to any Noteholder or any person authorised by the Noteholder. - 7.4 The CSD and Issuing, Collecting, Placing and Paying Agent shall alter the Register in respect of any change of name, address or bank account number of any of the registered Noteholders of which it is notified in accordance with these Terms and Conditions.